How Does Chapter 13 Bankruptcy Affect My Personal Injury Case?

+When you file for Chapter 13 bankruptcy during an ongoing personal injury lawsuit, the claim becomes an asset of the bankruptcy estate.
 As of the date you file for Chapter 13 bankruptcy, all of your assets cease to be yours.
 They now belong to the bankruptcy estate unless they fall under certain exemptions.
-A personal injury cause of action is an asset.
-You can transfer or assign it away just like any other piece of property.
-Thus, if your personal injury cause of action accrues prior to the date of filing bankruptcy, it is no longer yours.
-That asset belongs to the bankruptcy estate.
-Your attorney-client contract on the personal injury claim is now void until approved by the bankruptcy court.
+A personal injury cause of action is an asset that does not meet any exemption requirements with the exception of the part owed for medical bills (as is discussed below).
+You can transfer or assign your personal injury claim away just like any other piece of property and thus, it is treated like any other piece of property you own in the bankruptcy proceedings.
+Additionally, your attorney-client contract on the personal injury claim is now void until approved by the bankruptcy court for your personal injury attorney to continue representation–which adds significant extra work on top of the case for your personal injury lawyer and may cost him some or all of his attorney fees if he must bring aboard a bankruptcy attorney.

 When a person files for bankruptcy, they are required by Federal Law to disclose all assets.
 The disclosure may be amended and updated as the bankruptcy proceeds.
 However, failure to disclose a personal injury case can result in you losing all or part of the money recovered thereby or even completely losing the right to bring the claim.
 If your bankruptcy case is concluded and you then try to pursue a non-disclosed asset later, failure to disclose can be pleaded as an absolute bar to bring the claim under the doctrine of equitable estoppel—a legal principle stating that you cannot claim a legal right once you have taken a position in another court that you did not have said legal right.